traveno/proshop-helper/README.md

 ## Standardized File Renaming

 Purchase orders now have the option to bulk rename all applicable pack lists to a standard format.
-Renaming individial files has also been added to the rename file dialog.
+Renaming individual files has also been added to the rename file dialog.

 Relevant files: `customPO.ts`, `customRename.ts`